banditto9/coturn-addon/coturn/README.md

 ## What is TURN/STUN?

 TURN (Traversal Using Relays around NAT) and STUN (Session Traversal Utilities for NAT) are protocols used by WebRTC to establish peer-to-peer connections through firewalls and NAT routers.
-STUN/TURN may be useful for SIP VOIP calls as well and STUN can be used in Asterisk setup as well.
+STUN/TURN may be helpful for SIP VOIP calls and used in Asterisk setup as well.

-STUN is a very simple protocol:
+STUN is a simple protocol:
 1) Client sends a binding request to your server
 2) Server replies with the client's public IP and port
 3) No authentication, no encryption, no TLS needed